Tic Price

-George "Tic" Price (born November 29, 1955) is an American college basketball coach.
+George "Tic" Price (born November 29, 1955) is an American college basketball coach with four decades of experience.
 He last coached the Lamar Cardinals men's basketball team.
 From 2002 to 2007, he served as head coach at McNeese State.
 Prior to that, he served as head coach of Memphis and New Orleans.

+In addition to his work on the court, Price has also served as a television analyst for ESPN+, the Southland Sports Network and the UNO Privateer Network.
+In 2022, Price released a book titled Locker Room Talk and now currently serves as the General Manager of Basketball for the Southland Conference.

+Price's coaching career spanned 38 years, with the majority of that coming at the NCAA Division I level.
+During his career, he won more than 200 games and helped coach 13 different squads to the NCAA Championships, NIT or CollegeInsider.com Tournament as either a head or assistant coach.

+Price's players reaped the benefits of his guidance.
+Nine players were named to the All-Southland teams, including three first-team selections.
+He also coached one SLC Newcomer of the Year to go along with two all-district selections.

+During his time as head coach, Price won 10 different coaching honors including SLC Coach of the Year, Sun Belt Coach of the Year, Louisiana Sports Writers Association Collegiate Coach of the Year and NABC District 8 Coach of the Year.
+Additionally, he has mentored more than a dozen players who went on to successful professional careers both in the NBA and USA Basketball, including Chauncey Billups, Earl Boykin, Bimbo Coles, Austin Croshere, Andre Miller, Brad Miller, Brevin Knight, Wesley Person and Paul Pierce.

-Price’s daughter is Sports Illustrated model Chanel Iman, who married NFL wide receiver Sterling Shepard in 2017.
-He is married to the former Jamie Lynn Simms, and the couple has two children - son, Ryan, a college basketball coach who played for his father at McNeese, and daughter, Chanel.
-He has three grandaughters - Bella Grace Price, Cali Clay Shepard and Cassie Snow Shepard.
+Price is married to Jamie Lynn Price, and the couple has two children - son, Ryan, a college basketball coach who played for his father at McNeese, and daughter, Chanel, and four granddaughters – Bella, Cali, Cassie and Capri.

-Currently, Price works as an analyst on ESPN+ college basketball broadcasts for the Southland Conference and the University of New Orleans.
-He is also releasing a book focusing on his life and coaching career titled Locker Room Talk in 2022.
+Price's son, Ryan is married to Kali, and daughter, Chanel, is a Sports Illustrated model, who married NFL defensive tackle Davon Godchaux.

 Coaching career

 University of New Orleans

 Price went to New Orleans as an assistant coach under Tommy Joe Eagles in 1994, but was named head coach after Eagles' unexpected death in July 1994.
-After a 20-win inaugural season, Price led the Privateers to a mark of 21–9 in 1995–96, claiming the Sun Belt Conference championship with a 57–56 victory over Arkansas–Little Rock and received a bid to the NCAA tournament where the team lost to North Carolina.
-In 1996–97, the Privateers posted a record of 22–7 and participated in the National Invitation Tournament.
+After a 20-win inaugural season, Price led the Privateers to a mark of 21-9 in 1995-96, claiming the Sun Belt Conference championship with a 57-56 victory over Arkansas-Little Rock and received a bid to the NCAA tournament where the team lost to North Carolina.
+In 1996-97, the Privateers posted a record of 22-7 and participated in the National Invitation Tournament (NIT).
 Price became the first coach to win 20 or more games in three consecutive seasons at New Orleans, while setting the Sun Belt Conference career record for winning percentage in league games (.759) and collecting a record 22 consecutive conference home wins.